 The following are the resources I’ve been using all the time for improving whatever language I’m studying or maintaining at the moment.

-- 🗣Italki (free $10).
+- 🗣Italki (free $10 after first lesson).
 I cannot stress enough how awesome this resource is.
 I found teachers online who are way more affordable than other places I checked.
 Comparing the other languages with Italki this one is way cheaper.
 So I’m using it all the time to practice listening but mostly speaking.
 As some theories suggest speaking the target language from day one is the way to go.
 Of course I cannot focus only on Italki or I would spend all my money, which I would do with no regret 😛

 - 📱Kindle.
 Reading for language fluency is an amazing tool.
 Kindle is essential for installing a dictionary on my target language and just tap on the word to see a definition or translation whenever I don’t understand something.
 I noticed such a difference when I started to read in English back in the days that I made reading my main focus to study any language.
 Kindle is the perfect tool for that.